 There are over 1.5 billion people in the world who are living with some sort of chronic pain.
 Although this number may make the issue seem normalized, no one should be living with pain like that.
-Most of the time, these people need to see a neurosurgeon to help with the problem.
+Most of the time, these people need specialized care from a neurosurgeon to help with the problem and improve their quality of life.
 What else warrants a visit to a neurosurgeon?
 Here are three common signs that you should probably seek the medical assistance of a neurosurgeon.

 Atypical Headaches or Migraines

 Headaches can be caused by a multitude of issues.
 They cause pain and discomfort in the head as well as the rest of the body.
 Many people have occasional headaches, and some people even have migraines from time to time, which is known as a very severe version of a headache.
 However, when these headaches or migraines seem to be frequent or significantly more painful, it could be a sign that something is wrong.

 While painful, most headaches only last for a while.
 For the most part, conservative treatments like over-the-counter pain medications will provide relief, however, you should see a neurosurgeon in these instances:

 - Your headaches become very intense to the point of affecting your daily life or disabling you.

 - You take medicine for headaches every day.

 - You often experience persistent headaches upon waking up.